Superhero Dog Injured In House Fire Becomes Therapy Dog For Burn Victims

 A dog left scarred for life after suffering severe burns in a house fire is now training to be a therapy dog for burn victims.

-It was decided that Taka, who was injured in a fire in October last year, should be trained after he began instigating fights with other dogs in the months following the accident – and he hasn’t looked back since.
+It was decided Taka, who was injured in a fire in October last year, should be trained after he began instigating fights with other dogs following the accident – and he hasn’t looked back since.

 You can watch part of Taka’s training below:

-As reported by WRDW, Taka’s vet, Crystal Lesley, adopted the animal after treating him.
-‘I’m very proud of him, he’s a very good dog,’ the vet said.
+Taka’s vet, Crystal Lesley, adopted the animal after treating him.
+‘I’m very proud of him, he’s a very good dog,’ Crystal told WRDW.

-However, it wasn’t the smoothest transition because Taka initially didn’t get on with Crystal’s other dogs.
-So much so, Crystal said she ‘didn’t know if [she] was going to be able to keep Taka,’ something the vet said was ‘breaking [her] heart’.
+It wasn’t the smoothest transition, however, because Taka initially didn’t get on with Crystal’s other dogs.
+So much so, Crystal said she ‘didn’t know if [she] was going to be able to keep Taka’, something the vet said was ‘breaking [her] heart’.

-It was then that someone suggested she get the dog trained, which Crystal didn’t previously think was an option because of Taka’s age.
-According to the founder of the Canine Training Project, Mandy Foster, though, dogs are never too old.
+It was then someone suggested she get the dog trained, which Crystal didn’t previously think was an option because of Taka’s age, but according to Mandy Foster, the founder of the Canine Training Project, dogs are never too old.

 Mandy explained: